 Is the Go City San Francisco Pass worth it?
 Go San Francisco Pass review 2022

-But there is a way around having to pay all of those admission fees to your favorite attractions- the Go San Francisco Pass.
+But there is a way around having to pay all of those admission fees to your favorite attractions – the Go San Francisco Pass.
 This pass, which is wisely designed to save you money, is a weapon of choice for many when it comes to lowering vacation costs.
+You can also skip ticket lines and avoid the high gate prices of so many of the popular attractions.

 But is it really worth it?
 We’ll explore that question and more.